nerdschoolbergen/git/exercises/exercise-3.md

 - Type `git branch -l` to list all branches

-You only clone the default branch, so only master will show up here.
+You only cloned the default branch, so only master will show up here.
 But we just saw on GitHub that there are more branches.

 - Type `git checkout develop`.
 This should return a message saying we now have a local branch that tracks the remote develop branch (the origin)